Choosing to sponsor a child in Africa can change their life for good

 - 60% of youth between the ages of about 15 and 17 are not in school.

-- Girls’ education is a major priority.
-Across the region, 9 million girls between the ages of about 6 and 11 will never go to school at all, compared to 6 million boys.
+- Across the region, 9 million girls between the ages of about 6 and 11 will never go to school at all, compared to 6 million boys.

-2. Sponsor a child in Africa and give them access to healthcare
+2. Sponsor a child and give them access to healthcare

-At Compassion, we’re committed to protecting children’s dignity so we deliberately don’t use images of starving children in Africa.
-And yet we do still want to be honest about the challenges children in some African countries face and we’re committed to serve the most vulnerable children.
+At Compassion, we’re committed to protecting children’s dignity, yet we still want to be honest about the challenges children in communities face and we’re committed to serving the most vulnerable children, many of whom are severely undernourished.

 4-year-old Beatrice from Togo collapsed after suffering from malnutrition.
 “If the project was not there for me, Beatrice would have died,” shares Beatrice’s grandmother.
 Thanks to Compassion’s partnership with the local church, she was given urgent medical care and now receives weekly food support.